 MEDIA related to the CENSUS OF MODERN GREEK LITERATURE

-Credits for the brochure: Catherine Wechsler, Graphics, Media Technology Services, Boston College -- design Andrea Frank, Curator of Visual Resources, Fine Arts Department, Boston College -- advice on copyright for included photos Chris Soldt, Graphics, Media Technology Services, Boston College -- editing
+BROCHURE Credits: Catherine Wechsler, Graphics, Media Technology Services, Boston College -- design Andrea Frank, Curator of Visual Resources, Fine Arts Department, Boston College -- advice on copyright for included photos Chris Soldt, Graphics, Media Technology Services, Boston College -- editing

 A downloadable version (pdf) of the work-flow chart is available here: